 All tasks are to be submitted/completed by/on the designated time on the specified date.
 All tasks submitted/completed after this time will be deemed to be LATE unless there are exceptional circumstances.

-Unless the Deputy Principal or Principal receives a completed Illness / Misadventure Application Form that provides an acceptable explanation for the late submission/completion of a task (see 3.8 above), the student will receive a reduction of 20% per day from the original submission date for that task (see 3.17 below).
+Unless the Deputy Principal or Principal receives a completed Illness / Misadventure Application Form that provides an acceptable explanation for the late submission/completion of a task,the student will receive a reduction of 20% per day from the original submission date for that task.